 Answer: We work together in logical and progressive stages.

-After the initial pre authentication assessment, the client should then know what the realities are and the sort of financial outlay that is required to get to the next stage.
-They can then make a personal and rational judgment based on all the facts put before them.
+After the initial pre authentication assessment, the client should then know what the realities are and can get a measure of the financial outlay that is required to get to the next stage.
+Then make a personal and rational judgment based on all the facts put before them.

-This can save a great deal of money rather that heading into the authentication processes full tilt and without hope.
+The preliminary assessment can save a great deal of money, rather that heading into the authentication processes full tilt and without hope.

-We retain the absolute right to refuse to take on and or proceed with any project and the absolute right to quit any project if there are factors of illegality emerging, deliberate misinformation or malfeasance which may come to light.
+We retain the absolute right to refuse to proceed with any project and the absolute right to quit a project if there are factors of illegality that emerge.
+Including deliberate misinformation or malfeasance.

 Q: Why are you not a free service?

 Answer: I return the question.
-Do you work for nothing, seven days a week, eight hours a day?
-And would you?
+Would you work for nothing, seven days a week, eight hours a day?

 question goes straight back to those of you who expect something for nothing.

 Q: Do you provide written appraisals for insurance purposes, tax or family distribution?